3 Questions for Audiodata CEO Hannes Palfinger

 Mr Palfinger, you are a successful and busy business owner – what is your approach to hi-fi?

 Hi-fi is something that I’ve been occupied with since the age of 16.
 Even then I had started to “tinker” with my own equipment and speakers.
 Over the years I’ve tried countless different brands and systems, and I was always looking for the perfect sound.
 At some point I met Franz Stöger who, since then, has systematically brought me closer to my goal.
-And through the years we have developed a very close friendship.

 What does music mean to you personally?